 Teacher Licensure Tests

 An important requirement for meeting Teacher Licensure standards in the Commonwealth of Virginia is the successful completion of the required tests for licensure.
-Tests include the VCLA (Virginia Communication and Literacy Assessment), the Praxis Subject Assessment (for all programs), and the RVE (Reading for Virginia Educators) for Elementary and Special Education candidates.
+Tests include the VCLA (Virginia Communication and Literacy Assessment), the Praxis Subject Assessment (for all programs), and the Praxis Teaching Reading: Elementary Assessment for Elementary and Special Education candidates.

 These tests must be passed before applying for Gate 3.
 The tests may be repeated, if necessary.
-More information about the required licensure tests may be found at http://www.liberty.edu/uguide.
+More information about the required licensure tests may be found in the SOE Licensure Resource Community.

 Elementary & Special Education Licensure